markwkiehl/blynk_blueprint_asset_tracking/README.md

   const uint32_t TIMER_INTERVAL_MS = 60000;

 Save the modified sketch and then upload it to your Particle Boron.
+Restart your Particle Boron and allow it to connect to the Particle Cloud.

+## Blynk Web Dashboard

+## Blynk.App

 ## Related Links
 [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk)<br/>